chentingyang/HSTN/README.md

 # HSTN
-This is a Tensorflow implementation of Origin-Destination Traffic Prediction based on Hybrid Spatio-Temporal Network.
+This is a Tensorflow implementation of Origin-Destination Traffic Prediction based on Hybrid Spatio-Temporal Network (ICDM 2022).

 # Requirements
 python==3.8.5